Gaminator800/Create-A-FPS-Controller-Tutoiral./README.md

 # Create-A-FPS-Controller

-In this Tutorial I will show you how to make a FPS controller under a minute based on the Tutorial I've watched on YouTube.
+In this Tutorial, I will show you how to make an FPS controller in under a minute based on the Tutorial I've watched on YouTube.

 ## 1. Create a Unity project

-Start creting a Script folder and the write a script called `FPSController` and add it into the folder.
+Start creating a Script folder and then write a script called `FPSController` and add it to the folder.

 ## 2. Open up the script with Visual Studio and add these codes in